 This Statement of Additional Information ("SAI") is not a prospectus.
-This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund III (the "Trust") and the ARGA Emerging Markets Value Fund and ARGA International Value Fund (each, a "Fund" and together, the "Funds").
-This SAI is incorporated by reference into and should be read in conjunction with the Funds' prospectus dated May 1, 2023, as it may be amended from time to time (the "Prospectus").
+This SAI is intended to provide additional information regarding the activities and operations of The Advisors' Inner Circle Fund III (the "Trust") and the ARGA Emerging Markets Value Fund, ARGA International Value Fund and ARGA Value Fund (each, a "Fund" and together, the "Funds").
+This SAI is incorporated by reference into and should be read in conjunction with the Funds' prospectus dated May 1, 2025, as it may be amended from time to time (the "Prospectus").
 Capitalized terms not defined herein are defined in the Prospectus.
-The most recent Annual Report for the Funds, which includes the Funds' audited financial statements dated December 31, 2022, is incorporated by reference into this SAI.
-Shareholders may obtain copies of the Prospectus or the Funds' Annual or Semi-Annual Report, free of charge by writing to the Funds at ARGA Funds, P.O.
-Box 588, Portland, ME 04101 (Express Mail Address: ARGA Funds, c/o Atlantic Shareholder Services, LLC, Three Canal Plaza, Ground Floor, Portland, ME 04101) or calling the Funds at 866-234-ARGA (866-234-2742).
+The Funds' audited financial statements dated December 31, 2024, including notes thereto and the report of the Funds' independent registered public accounting firm thereon, are included in the most recent Form N-CSR for the Funds and are incorporated by reference into this SAI.
+Shareholders may obtain copies of the Prospectus or the Funds' Annual or Semi-Annual Report, and other information such as the Funds' financial statements,, free of charge by writing to the Funds at ARGA Funds, P.O.
+Box 588, Portland, ME 04112 (Express Mail Address: ARGA Funds, c/o Atlantic Shareholder Services, LLC, Three Canal Plaza, Ground Floor, Portland, ME 04101) or calling the Funds at 866-234-ARGA (866-234-2742).